benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "encoding": "utf-8",

          # Using the default '.' roots the server in the same folder with wrapper.
 Change this to another folder to keep the wrapper and server folders separate.
-Do not use a trailing slash...  e.g. - '/full/pathto/the/server'
+Do not use a trailing slash...  e.g. - '/full/pathto/the/server'.  relative paths are ok too, as long as there is no trailing slash.
+For instance, to use a sister directory, use `../server`.

             "server-directory": ".",